-A wool cover is only somewhat water resistant, and requires frequent cloth diaper changes in order to keep the clothing from becoming wet.
+A wool cover is only somewhat water resistant and requires frequent cloth diaper changes in order to keep the clothing from becoming wet.
 It is also quite bulky and requires special hand washing instructions.
-Wool covers are expensive.
-With today’s high tech materials the same or better breathability can be achieved without all the drawbacks of wool.
+Wool covers are expensive and with today’s high-tech materials the same or better breathability can be achieved without all the drawbacks of wool.

-What is the difference between white and unbleached material?
+What is the difference between all of your fabric options?

 Cotton is a very absorbent fiber but not very durable.
 Because the intent of our cloth diapers is to take a child from birth to toilet training, durability is essential.
 Not all parents (or babies) are gentle on our cloth diapers you know!

 Our fabrics are custom knitted for us.
 We choose to include a very small amount of polyester in the fabric’s core to provide shrinkage control and ensure product longevity wash after wash.
 The fabric is knitted in a special way to ensure only 100% cotton touches your baby’s delicate skin.